 Spinning reels also better handle lighter pound test lines, which cast lighter lures farther.
 “It also has less resistance [in the water] and helps keep your lure deep,” Mueller said.

 Mueller uses Gamma Torque braid as a main line, adding about 12 feet of Gamma Edge fluorocarbon line as a leader.
 He uses a 6-pound test leader in the clearest water, backing it with 10-pound test braid.
-When the water has some color to it, he’ll bump up to an 8- or 10-pound test leader and 15-pound test braid.
+When the water has some color, he’ll bump up to an 8- or 10-pound test leader and 15-pound test braid.

-Mueller fishes his swimbaits on a Dobyns Fury 703SF medium power spinning rod.
-Its fast-action 7-foot length makes longer casts and controlling hard fighting smallmouth bass easier.
-He matches it to a 3000-size spinning reel — a Team Lew’s Custom Pro Speed Spin, in this case — which is slighter larger than what most anglers use.
-Its larger diameter spool contributes to casting distance while reducing line twist.
+Mueller fishes his swimbaits on a Dobyns Fury 703SF medium-power spinning rod.
+Its fast-action 7-foot length makes longer casts and controls hard fighting smallmouth bass easier.
+In this case, he matches it to a 3000-size spinning reel — a Team Lew’s Custom Pro Speed Spin, slighter larger than most anglers use.
+Its larger diameter spool contributes to casting distance while reducing line twists.

-Mueller said the types of cover and structure that he fishes swimbaits around in cold water depend on the lake and its latitude.
-He has used the technique to catch bass — largemouth, spotted and smallmouth — from around humps, ridges, points and along the edges of deep flats.
+Mueller said the types of cover and structure he fishes swimbaits around in cold water depending on the lake and its latitude.
+He has used the technique to catch bass — largemouth, spotted, and smallmouth — from around humps, ridges, points, and edges of deep flats.
 But within all that variability, there is one constant.
 Baitfish are always present.

-Mueller uses Garmin electronics, including side scan and Panoptix, which features a forward-looking transducer that scans whichever direction your trolling motor is pointed, to find baitfish schools and hard bottom.
-While the latter is a favorite cold-water spot for most bass, it isn’t always a requirement.
+Mueller uses Garmin electronics, including side scan and Panoptix, which features a forward-looking transducer that scans whichever direction your trolling motor is pointed to find baitfish schools and hard bottom.
+While the latter is a favorite cold-water spot for most bass, it isn’t always required.
 At the Hartwell Classic, for example, the ditches he fished had a soft bottom.

 Cold-water bass will stay in a spot for several weeks, Mueller said.
 In his neck of the woods, those spots are called “wintering holes.”
-But eventually the bass move on, usually once in the fall and again under the ice.
+But eventually, the bass move on, usually once in the fall and again under the ice.
 They may not make big moves, but there is a limit.
-No matter what direction they head, he said they won’t go past a certain depth, which is unique to each lake.
+No matter their direction, he said they won’t go past a certain depth, which is unique to each lake.